awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### UploadStream/UploadStream.go

-This example uploads a stream for a file to a bucket.
+This example uploads a stream for a file to an Amazon S3 bucket.

 `go run UploadStream.go -b BUCKET -f FILENAME -k KEY`

 - *BUCKET* is the name of the bucket.
 - *FILENAME* is the file to upload.
-- *KEY* the name of the resulting object int he bucket.
+- *KEY* the name of the resulting object in the bucket.

 The unit test accepts similar values from *config.json*.